 I cut this board on our table saw but you could also cut it with a circular saw.
 It’s a simple straight cut.

 I used Adobe Illustrator for this specific one.
 I could use InDesign or Photoshop as well.
 If you don’t have any of those software programs, no fear.
 Canva.com has some great templates and as long as you know the size you need you can lay out the text word by word on there and be golden.

 Play around with different fonts.
-I used a font called Pretty Script and also took advantage of some of it's alternatives to get those cute endings and beginnings on some of them.
+I used a font called Pretty Script (no longer available online apparently… try this alternative) and also took advantage of some of it’s alternatives to get those cute endings and beginnings on some of them.
 The font size ended up being 380pt, which is huge!

 Once you find a font you like you can move the words around on the page to get a good layout.